-Construction and Working of Shell and Tube type Heat Exchanger
+Construction and Working of Shell and Tube Type Heat Exchanger

 For a variety of industrial services where large heat transfer surfaces are required, shell and tube heat exchanger is commonly used.
 These heat exchanger equipment can be fabricated from a wide range of construction materials.